cmendible/cmendible.github.io/_posts/2017-05-30-start_with_elasticsearch_kibana_and_aspnet_core.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/05/datalake.png
+description: Start with Elasticssearch, Kibana and ASP.NET Core
+crosspost_to_medium: true
 categories:
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - Docker
-  - elasticsearch
-  - kibana
-  - SeriLog
+tags: aspNetCore Docker elasticsearch kibana SeriLog
 ---
 You want to **Start with <a href="https://www.elastic.co/products/elasticsearch" target="_blank">Elasticssearch</a>, <a href="https://www.elastic.co/products/kibana" target="_blank">Kibana</a> and ASP.NET Core** and also want to do it fast?
 Let's use Docker and find out how easy it can be: